meganfung38/ZI_Enrichment_Assessment/docs/lead_data_interpretation.md

 ## **3 Inference and Correction– Can anything be fixed?**

-1. Using the trusted fields (Email, email\_domain, etc.) and external sources (Clearbit, LinkedIn, Hunter.io MX lookup, OpenCorporates), infer the company name, primary website, and employee range associated with the lead.
+1. Using the trusted fields (Email, email\_domain, etc.) and external sources (Clearbit, LinkedIn, Hunter.io MX lookup, OpenCorporates), infer the company name, primary website, and employee range associated with the lead, mapped to their respective data types.
 2. CORRECTIONS (high confidence fixes for conflicting data):
 * Only add to \`corrections\` if a ZoomInfo field CONFLICTS with trusted internal data or external sources
 * URL Formatting Rule: Do NOT correct URL formatting differences for the SAME domain: